Menu

 📍 ca mau

-Mũi Cà Mau National Park is the southernmost point of Vietnam's mainland - a UNESCO Biosphere Reserve of 42,000 hectares of mangrove, melaleuca forest, and tidal mudflat at the tip of the Cà Mau Peninsula, where the South China Sea meets the Gulf of Thailand.
+Mũi Cà Mau National Park is the southernmost point of Vietnam's mainland - a UNESCO Biosphere Reserve of 42,000 hectares of mangrove forest at the tip of the Cà Mau Peninsula, where the East Sea meets the Gulf of Thailand.
+The only place in Vietnam to watch both sunrise and sunset from the same spot.

 Mũi Điện (Cape Varella)